geochasm/DRCOG_Buildings/workflow.md

  ![download_osm](https://github.com/russdeffner/DRCOG_Buildings/blob/master/images/2DataLayers.PNG)

 * If you don't see both data sources (drcog...osm & Data Layer x), make sure your JOSM remote control is enable, restart JOSM and try again from selecting **Edit in JOSM** from the Tasking Manager.
 * You may also have an imagery layer as some projects we may have a preferred imagery to use for comparison.
+If not, bring in Bing and any others you prefer; most likely existing data will be mapped/aligned to Bing.
+Ideally align to GPS traces; where there is question, align imagery and DRCOG data to existing mapping or Bing where there is little to no existing data.

 ### Reviewing the data before uploading

  * The overall workflow is to "merge" the DRCOG data into your OSM Data Layer, while reviewing both data layers for possible conflicts.
- * Make sure you have the DRCOG dataset active, select a building and use **Merge selection** under the Edit menu (CTRL+SHIFT+M)
+ * Make sure you have the DRCOG dataset active, select a building and use **Merge selection** under the Edit menu (CTRL+SHIFT+M).
  * Merge the building into the OSM Data Layer as shown in image below.
  ![Merge_Building](https://github.com/russdeffner/DRCOG_Buildings/blob/master/images/merge.PNG)